emrgnt-cmplxty/fermi/docs/0.old/contracts/rust/intro.md

    └── lib.rs
 ```

-Smart contracts from Axion usually have a primary file that holds the code: `./src/lib.rs`.
+Smart contracts from Fermi usually have a primary file that holds the code: `./src/lib.rs`.
 This is the conventional filename for a Rust library.
 Libraries will work great for compiling
 into [WebAssembly](https://webassembly.org/) and deployed the blockchain.